floraw/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+map creates a new array and leaves the original array unchanged. forEach calls a function once for each element in an array.

 2. What is the difference between a function and a method?

+A method is a function that belongs to an object.

 3. What is closure?

+Closure is how a function can look externally for things it doesn't know, so local scope can reach for global variables, but not vice versa. {} create closure in a function.

 4. Describe the four rules of the 'this' keyword.

+  1. Window/global object binding when used in global scope
+  2. Implicit binding whenever a function is called by a preceding dot
+  3. New binding whenever a constructor function is used, to refer to the object created by the constructor function
+  4. Explicit binding whenever JavaScript's call or apply method is used

 5. Why do we need super() in an extended class?

+Super calls in everything that was passed to the parent class for key-values that need to also be included in the extended class.

 ## Project Set up